 Tired of the show?
 Us too.
 And that's why we seek to ground ourselves in something older and deeper, with lots of characters: Tim Keller, C.S.
 Lewis, G.K.
 Chesterton, John Knox, John Calvin, Martin Luther, Augustine...

 We trace our roots to the Creeds and the Apostles and the first century Christians.
+It shouldn't be surprising, then, that Worship is one of our deepest values.

 Yet we are also Americans, products of an increasingly post-Christian culture.
 It is easy to "consume" worship (turning it into a product to suit our spiritual tastes).
 Or to "ignore" worship (thinking it doesn't really matter).
+We think both of these attitudes are deadly.

-Here at All Souls, we try to see Worship as a verb - a heartfelt response to a personal encounter with the living God of the Bible; and it can only happen through repentance, belief, and understanding the Gospel.
+At All Souls, we try to see Worship as a verb - a heartfelt response to a personal encounter with the living God of the Bible; and it can only happen through repentance, belief, and understanding the Gospel.
 Faith!

 But Worship is also a noun - a public ritual that invites everyone (“all souls!”) to reckon with the great claims of Christianity, and with the unbelief that lurks in all of us.
 Doubts!